FederatedAI/FATE/cluster-deploy/README.md

 **Fast mode**

+In the node of guest and host parts, set the fields: guest_id, host_id, arbiter_id  in run_task.py as you requirement.
+This file locates in / data / projects / fate / python / examples / min_test_task/.

-In the task_manager node of host part, running:
+In the  node of host part, running:

 ```
 sh run.sh host fast
 ```

+Get the values of "host_table" and "host_namespace", and pass them to following command.

-In the task_manager node of guest part, running:
+In the node of guest part, running:

 ```
-sh run.sh guest fast
+sh run.sh guest fast ${host_table} ${host_namespace}
 ```

 Wait a few minutes, see the result show "success" field to indicate that the operation is successful.